 Deer Fence Gates

 Almost any good deer fence needs one or more gates, because it must completely surround the property or garden protected.
 Otherwise, deer will persistently explore the entire perimeter and in due course get around the fence to find their way in.
-Even so, deer fence gates are relatively vulnerable points.
+Even so, gates are relatively vulnerable points.
 So they should be placed where the deer are unlikely to go, to the extent possible, and in any event should be kept away from established deer paths.

 Access gates are relatively narrow fence gates, typically between 3 and 7 feet wide, that give access to people, lawn mowers, and rototillers but not cars.
 Such gates should be put between trees or well-anchored posts that are relatively close together.
 Then one should end the tensioned cable (assuming there is one) at the trees (the gate and gate frame should not be under tension) and come in to the gate frame with a short run (ideally only a few feet) of plastic or metal fencing.